-To choose another contractor at any time click on the tab 'input contractor data' and select another contractor.
+To choose another contractor, use the tab 'input contractor data' and select another contractor.

 High Cost Drug Advances

-- Please ensure that indicators are maintained for both new and ceased accounts in liaison with your Local Pharmaceutical Committee
+Make sure that indicators are maintained for both new and ceased accounts in liaison with your LPC.

 Local Payment Application Enhancements

-You are able to view accounts that do not have a levy indicator.
+You are able to view accounts that do not have a levy indicator (PDF: 1.1MB)

 Pharmaceutical levy setup and calculation process

-A levy will be calculated and deducted where the following criteria apply:-
+A levy will be calculated and deducted where:

-- there is a percentage or amount set for a voluntary/statutory levy
+- there's a percentage or amount set for a voluntary / statutory levy

 Fixed amount levy calculation:

-The LPC may require a fixed value per period eg monthly of Stat and/or Vol levy.
-On receiving an instruction of the amount required the Customer Payment Team can input the net value to be deducted from the contractors, this value is then calculated pro rata per contractor.
+The LPC may require a fixed value per period.
+For example, monthly of statutory and / or voluntary levy.
+On receiving an instruction of the amount required, the customer payment team can input the net value to be deducted from the contractors.
+This value is then calculated pro rata per contractor.
 This fixed value will carry forward each month until otherwise instructed by the LPC.
 Due to fluctuations in monthly dispensing patterns this will mean that on equating to a percentage, the percentage will also fluctuate.